GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 Placeholder for Week 4.
 Do not write vague quality words here now; write nothing and fill it in when you can make each one measurable.

+The Tool WON'T be able to use personal infromaation from a users computer software (such as an IPv4 Address) when the tool is used.
+- **Source:** My Own Decision

 ## 7. Out of Scope (the Won't-Have List)

 Things a reasonable reader might expect and will not get in this release, each